dwshadle/florence-price-catalog/_texts/price-an_april_day.md

 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
 2. Thompson, Marilyn Angela.
 "W.C.
 Handy's Contribution to African American Solo Vocal Concert Music."
 EdD diss., Teachers College, Columbia University, 2007.
 {:.bibliography}

+--

+## Notes
+[^fn1]: On manuscript and published versions of this song, the author is often erroneously listed as "Jos.
+F. Cotter."
+His middle name was Seamon.
+[^fn2]: This score contains the dedication, "To Edith" (Price's younger daughter, Edith Cassandra).